bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.076068460192476in"} -->

-Navigation is one of those things about Bootstrap, that\'s very familiar to people when they see sites that use Bootstrap.
+Navigation is one of those things about Bootstrap, that&apos;s very familiar to people when they see sites that use Bootstrap.
 It always looks about the same.
 It works about the same.
 People are comfortable with it.
-The nav class is typically combined with other classes to create each different style navigation that you\'re going to see.
+The nav class is typically combined with other classes to create each different style navigation that you&apos;re going to see.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 265.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->